Neil-Barot/Markdown/Programming Paradigms/Chapter-1.md

 16. **Scheme, Racket**: Lisp dialects known for their simple syntax and powerful macro system, widely used in education and research.
 17. **Haskell**: A purely functional programming language known for its strong static typing and lazy evaluation, often used in academia and industry for research and production.

+## Other Useful Tidbits 2:
+- The first programming language was related the the computation of Bernoulli Numbers.
+In 1843 on the Analytical Engine pioneered by <mark>Charles Babbage</mark> and programmed by <mark>Ada Lovelace</mark>
+- Source code is stored in files.
+File structure is composed of pages and sectors
+- EsoLangs: languages that are created as a joke.

+# Chapter 3: Describing Syntax and Semantics